Winschoten: Transportation

-Winschoten has a railway station with train services towards Groningen and Leer (in Germany).
+Winschoten has a railway station with train services towards Groningen.
 The railway station was inaugurated 1 May 1868 to service the Groningen–Winschoten–Nieuweschans line.
 This was the second brought into use by the Company for the Exploitation of State Railways (Maatschappij tot Exploitatie van Staatsspoorwegen) and part of the Harlingen–Nieuweschans railway (built 1863–1868).
 Today this route is operated by Arriva.

 Winschoten also has a road connection to the rest of the Netherlands and Germany via the A7 motorway (E22).